add-ons/plugin.video.vrt.nu/README.md

 Some video content may be geo-blocked.

-**The VRT NU add-on is provided 'as is' without any warranty of any kind, and is not endorsed by VRT.**
+**The VRT NU add-on is not endorsed by VRT, and is provided 'as is' without any warranty of any kind.**

 ## Installing
 In Kodi, simply search for `VRT`, and install the VRT NU add-on.